ettebaDwop/dareyProject10/LB_NGINX.md

 # PROJECT 10
-## LOAD BALANCER SOLUTION WITH NGINX AND SSL/TLS
+# LOAD BALANCER SOLUTION WITH NGINX AND SSL/TLS
 A DevOps engineer must be a versatile professional and know different alternative solutions for the same problem.
-In the previous project we configures a load balancer using Apache 2
+In the previous project we configures a load balancer using Apache 2.

-### Overview
+## Overview

-By now you have learned what Load Balancing is used for and have configured an LB solution using Apache, but a DevOps engineer must be a versatile professional and know different alternative solutions for the same problem.
-That is why, in this project we will configure an Nginx Load Balancer solution.

-It is also extremely important to ensure that connections to your Web solutions are secure and information is encrypted in transit – we will also cover connection over secured HTTP (HTTPS protocol), its purpose and what is required to implement it.
+It is also extremely important to ensure that connections to our Web solutions are secure and information is encrypted in transit – we will also cover connection over secured HTTP (HTTPS protocol), its purpose and what is required to implement it.

-When data is moving between a client (browser) and a Web Server over the Internet – it passes through multiple network devices and, if the data is not encrypted, it can be relatively easy intercepted by someone who has access to the intermediate equipment.
+When data moves between a client (browser) and a Web Server over the Internet – it passes through multiple network devices.
+If these data is not encrypted, it can be easily intercepted by someone who has access to an intermediate equipment.
 This kind of information security threat is called Man-In-The-Middle (MIMT) attack.

-This threat is real – users that share sensitive information (bank details, social media access credentials, etc.) via non-secured channels, risk their data to be compromised and used by cybercriminals.
+This threat is real – users that share sensitive information (bank details, social media access credentials, etc.) via non-secured channels, risk their data being compromised and used by cybercriminals.

 SSL and its newer version, TSL – is a security technology that protects connection from MITM attacks by creating an encrypted session between browser and Web server.
 Here we will refer this family of cryptographic protocols as SSL/TLS – even though SSL was replaced by TLS, the term is still being widely used.

 SSL/TLS uses digital certificates to identify and validate a Website.
 A browser reads the certificate issued by a Certificate Authority (CA) to make sure that the website is registered in the CA so it can be trusted to establish a secured connection.

-There are different types of SSL/TLS certificates – you can learn more about them here.
-You can also watch a tutorial on how SSL works here or an additional resource here

-In this project you will register your website with LetsEnrcypt Certificate Authority, to automate certificate issuance you will use a shell client recommended by LetsEncrypt – cetrbot.
+In this project we will register our website with *LetsEnrcypt Certificate Authority*, to automate certificate issuance we will use a shell client recommended by LetsEncrypt – cetrbot.

 Our target architecture will look like this:
 ![Screenshot (588)](https://github.com/ettebaDwop/dareyProject10/assets/7973831/f6e3ea18-6e14-421f-aac3-4e98b194ee3c)

-### Task
+## TASK
 This project consists of two parts:

 1. Configure Nginx as a Load Balancer
 2. Register a new domain name and configure secured connection using SSL/TLS certificates

-### Prerequisite
+## PREREQUISITE
 The following applications from previuos projects  should be up and running:

 a.
 NFS SERVER